simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Mon 17 Jun : Minor update to the snow pixel shader.
 Fri 14 Jun : Minor fix to stop values that would break the water renderer from being passed to it
 Fri 14 Jun : Initial commit for Water reflections
 Thu 13 Jun : Fix Qt plugin search for Unity only.